fiboa/specification/core/README.md

 A collection is a group of one or more features with a unique identifier, stored in the `collection` property.

-Encodings may support to store properties that consists of the same value across all features at the collection-level.
-This de-duplicates data for more efficient resource usage, but only applies if more than two features are available for the collection.
-The specific location and behaviour of collection-level data is specified in the encoding-specific specifications.

 **Example:**

 You have two different field boundary datasets named `abc` (CC-0 licensed) and `xyz` (CC-BY-4.0 licensed).